FK Olimpik: Name

 The idea to name the club Olimpik came from the fact that city of Sarajevo was the host city to the 1984 Winter Olympics.
 Olimpik's nickname The Wolves is also linked to the 1984 Winter Olympics by way of the Olympics' mascot Vučko (Wolfie; pronounced in "vooch-ko").

 From September 2010, until December 2016, the official name of the club was Olimpic, with the letter C instead of the letter K.

 Stadium

 Olimpik play their home games at Stadion Otoka, a 3,000-seat venue located in the Otoka neighborhood of Sarajevo.

 For the 2009–10 season, Olimpik planned to host home games at the Asim Ferhatović Hase Stadium while their home ground went through a $5 million modernization which would satisfy UEFA regulations and increase the capacity from 3,000 to 9,000 seats.
 Moreover, three tiers were planned to provide the area for the 9,000 seats, and artificial grass was planned as well.
 However, Olimpik played their home games at Stadion Grbavica instead.

 Ultimately the big 2010 renovation never happened, except the one in 2011, when the stands and the pitch were renovated.
 Since then, the stadium has stayed in that condition ever since, with minor renovations just to meet the Football Association of Bosnia and Herzegovina standards.

+Stadion Otoka was fully renovated during the summer of 2024.
+The renovation was fully supported by the Municipality of Novi Grad Sarajevo.
+Currently Stadion Otoka is being used by a newly formed team OFK Olimpik Novi Grad.